philterd/philter/docs/docs/settings.md

 ## PII Drift Monitoring (Phield)

-Philter can optionally publish per-redaction **PII type counts** to a [Phield](https://github.com/philterd/phield) drift monitor; only counts are sent, never any PII.
-This is configured in the dashboard **Admin** settings (enable, Phield URL, source id, organization), not via environment variables.
+Philter can optionally publish per-redaction **PII type counts** to a [Phield](https://github.com/philterd/phield) drift monitor.
+Only counts and the source, organization, and context labels are sent; the redacted text and its replacements never leave Philter.
+This is configured in the dashboard **Admin** settings (enable, Phield URL, source id, organization, and the API key Phield requires when it is run with `PHIELD_API_KEY` set), not via environment variables.
 See [PII Drift Monitoring with Phield](phield.md).